arenaxr/arena-docs/content/tools/atlas.md

 ### Populate test data

-Currently, I am still populating my own test data each time.
+Currently, we are still populating my own test data each time.
 Please see [Record.js](https://github.com/conix-center/ATLAS/blob/master/atlas-web-app/api/models/Record.js) for the structure of an ATLAS record.
 Sails auto-gens a RESTful API from that `Record.js` file.
 The default routes work fine for us right now, but could use more syntactic suggestions.

 - [Sails blueprint-routes](https://sailsjs.com/documentation/concepts/blueprints?blueprint-routes)